Why is my central air smells bad

 HVAC

-The answer to 'why is my central air smells bad' is that there are several common causes, including mold or mildew buildup, a dead animal in the ductwork, or a problem with the drain line.
-Symptoms can include a musty, moldy, or rotten odor coming from the vents.
+The answer to 'why is my central air smells bad' is that there are several common causes, including mold growth, stagnant water, or a dead animal in the ductwork.
+A musty, moldy, or rotten odor from your air conditioning system can indicate a serious problem that requires prompt attention.

 Sources